New to Telerik UI for ASP.NET CoreStart a free 30-day trial

 Implementing Custom Attributes

-To implement a custom validation attribute, include a ShippedDate field to the model and implement a GreaterDateAttribute attribute that will check whether the selected ShippedDate value is greater than the selected OrderDate.
+For example, you can implement a GreaterDateAttribute attribute to check whether the selected ShippedDate value is greater than the selected OrderDate.

-1. Create a class that inherits from the ValidationAttribute class and implements the IClientModelValidator interface, and add the IsValid and AddValidation methods.
+1. Create a class that inherits from the ValidationAttribute class and implements the IClientModelValidator interface.
+Add the IsValid and AddValidation methods.

 [AttributeUsage(AttributeTargets.Property, AllowMultiple = false, Inherited = true)]